-But these automated decontamination methods, such as those using hydrogen peroxide vapour (HPV), can take up to three hours.
+But these automated decontamination methods, such as those using hydrogen peroxide vapour (HPV), can take several hours.
 And in a busy environment with high numbers of patients, the challenge is ensuring that hospital services and patient flow are not disrupted whilst the decontamination process is carried out.

 In this blog post, we explore four strategies that maximise the effectiveness of decontamination whilst ensuring minimal disruption to hospital services.

 The implementation of a proactive cleaning programme can significantly reduce the rate of infection within the hospital environment.

 Patients who are colonised with C. diff for example, tend to use specific areas (e.g. toilets) more frequently, which can lead to a higher risk of spreading the infection.
 With a proactive cleaning programme, a UV-C device can be used to decontaminate these areas whilst patients are in another area.
 The process can take just 10 minutes, depending on the size of the room.

 Close engagement with hospital staff is required to keep the programme flexible around day-to-day needs and changing priorities.

 A Patient Equipment Cleaning (PEC) centre can be greatly helpful in assisting cleaning staff in the decontamination of medical devices, communal patient equipment, and non-ward based equipment such as transfer trolleys.